-Somraji Taila or Oil is Ayurvedic herbal oil which contains many herbs and applied externally to cure various skin diseases.
+Somraji Taila or Oil is an Ayurvedic herbal oil which contains many herbs and applied externally to cure various skin diseases.
 The chief ingredient of this oil is Somaraji (also known as Bakuchi, Sugandha Kantak or Babchi).

 Somaraji is the dry ripe seed of Psoralea corylifolia Linn. of Leguminosae family, an erect, 0.3-1.8 m. high annual herb, distributed throughout India, found commonly in Uttar Pradesh, Bengal and Maharashtra.
 The seeds contain evaporable oil, stable oil, resin and two crystalline elements called psoraline.
 The seeds oil of Bakuchi plant is useful in leukoderma, vitiligo, leprosy, psoriasis and inflammatory diseases of the skin.

 Babchi helps in vitiligo, hypopigmented lesions or leucoderma as its chief constituent psoralen is a photoactive furocoumarin that binds to DNA when exposed to UV light to form photoproducts with pyrimidine base.
-This action inhibits DNA synthesis and causes decrease in cell proliferation and hence spread of leukoderma patches.
+This action inhibits DNA synthesis and causes a decrease in cell proliferation and hence spread of leukoderma patches.

 Here is given more about this medicine, such as benefits, indication/therapeutic uses, composition and how to use.

 - Reference Text: Bhaishajya Ratnavali, Kushtha rogadhikara (for treatment of Kushtha Roga)

 - Synonyms: Somraji Tel